New upper bound for multicolor Ramsey number of odd cycles: Abstract

-for all $k\ge3$, where $\delta={1}/({4m^3-8m^2+8m-2})$ and $c=c(m)>0$ is a constant.
-This result improves an old result by Bondy and Erd\H{o}s (Ramsey numbers for cycles in graphs, J. Combin.
+for all sufficiently large $k$, where $c=c(m)>0$ is a constant.
+This improves an old result by Bondy and Erd\H{o}s (Ramsey numbers for cycles in graphs, J. Combin.
 Theory Ser.
 B 14 (1973) 46-54).

 {\bf Keywords:} \ Ramsey number; odd cycle; upper bound